omics-datascience/modulector/README.md

 ### Sorting

-In order to sort you must specify the parameter `ordering=fieldToSort`, if you want to sort descending you must add a `-` before the field name.
+To sort you must specify the parameter `ordering=fieldToSort`, if you want to sort descending you must add a `-` before the field name.
 You can specify several fields to sort separated by *commas*.

 For example, if you want to consume the [miRNA-target interactions](#mirna-target-interactions) service by sorting by `score` descending and by `gene` ascending you can access the URL: